1. Disciplinary Procedure – responsibilities of the Committee

 The Committee’s decision following any appeal is final and absolute confidentiality must be maintained.

-2.0 Related policies
+2.0 Related documentation

-Issued by Wokingham U3A committee July 2021
+Issued by Wokingham U3A committee July 2024